trevorism/create-project/README.md

 Start with a blank build.gradle file in a directory.
 Add:

 > plugins {
->    id "com.trevorism.create-project" version "0.3"
+>    id "com.trevorism.create-project" version "0.4"
 > }

 to the build.gradle file.

-Then invoke one of the gradle tasks (e.g. createJavaProject, createGroovyProject) This plugin does three things:
+Then invoke one of the gradle tasks (e.g. createJavaProject, createGroovyProject, createScalaProject) This plugin does three things:

 * Creates the proper default folder structure for your project.